 Metabolic Service

-People with a metabolic disease have what we call an 'inborn error of metabolism' or IEM - a genetic disease caused by a defect in the function of a cellular protein (e.g. an enzyme or transporter) involved in the metabolism of various chemicals in the body.
+People with an inherited metabolic disease or inborn error of metabolism (IMD or IEM) have a genetic disease caused by a defect in the function of a cellular proteins (e.g., an enzyme or transporter) involved in the metabolism of various chemicals or production of energy for the cells of the body.

-Metabolic diseases can be complex to diagnose, can affect multiple organ systems and present at any age in a number of different ways.
-Many are treatable.
-In some, early diagnosis even before a baby is born or symptoms begin, can lead to more effective treatment.
+IMDs can be complex to diagnose, can affect multiple organ systems and present at any age in a number of different ways, and have various types of treatment, from simple vitamins to complex experimental therapies.
+In some, early diagnosis, even before a baby is born or symptoms begin, can lead to more effective treatment.
 In others, the aim of diagnosis is to provide information about what to expect for the future, and the risk of disease recurrence in future pregnancies.

 Consultants